matter-labs/zksync-era/core/node/eth_sender/README.md

 Eth-sender is the component that executes scheduled transactions on Ethereum.
 As of 06.2024 it is only used by core to execute Commit, Prove and Execute L1 transactions.

-It was designed with fire-and-forget ideology in mind, as soon as you send transaction to it to be executed, it will make sure it is mined, handling stuff as bumping gas prices and resending transaction if needed.
+It was designed with fire-and-forget ideology in mind, as soon as you send transaction to be executed, eth-sender will make sure it is mined, handling stuff as bumping gas prices and resending transaction if needed.

 ## API